-24-hour shift employee, working a forty-eight (48) hour workweek, with twelve (12) years of service and a balance of 650 hours.
+24-hour shift employee with twelve (12) years of service and a balance of 650 hours.
 Conversion to 40-hour accrual maximum:

-650 times .833846 equals 541.45549.90 hours.
-This is his/herthe new balance.
-He/she The employee works the 40-hour schedule for four (4) months, accruing at 22.8523.69 hours per month, bringing his/hertheir balance to 632.85644.66 hours.
-He/she They then returns to a 24-hour shift schedule.
+650 times .846 equals 549.90 hours.
+This is the new balance.
+The employee works the 40-hour schedule for four (4) months, accruing at 23.69 hours per month, bringing their balance to 644.66 hours.
+They then return to a 24-hour shift schedule.

-Conversion to 24-hour accrual maximum: 632-85644.66 times 1.21.182 equals 759.42761.99 hours.
-This is his/herthe new balance.
+Conversion to 24-hour accrual maximum: 644.66 times 1.182 equals 761.99 hours.
+This is the new balance.

-Once the administrative assignment ends, the employee's PDO and STD_sick_leave balances shall be converted back to that of a 24-hour shift employee (see example above).
-Partial months of administrative assignment shall be prorated on a daily basis for purposes of PDO and STD_sick_leave accruals.
+Once the administrative assignment ends, the employee's PDO and sick leave balances shall be converted back to that of a 24-hour shift employee (see example above).
+Partial months of administrative assignment shall be prorated on a daily basis for purposes of PDO and sick leave accruals.

-I. B. Holidays
+C. Holidays

-- 1. Four-platoon shift employees working a 40-hour work week on administrative assignment shall be allowed holiday leave as outlined in ArticleSection 9.4 during their administrative assignment. - 2.
-Employees working the 4/10 or 12/12/24 response and readiness schedule shall be allowed holiday leave as outlined in Article 9.59.4.
+- 1. Four-platoon shift employees working a 40-hour work week on administrative assignment shall be allowed holiday leave as outlined in Section 9.4 during their administrative assignment. - 2.
+Employees working the 4/10 response and readiness schedule shall be allowed holiday leave as outlined in Article 9.4.

-ARTICLE 6 - 6.
-Productive Hours of Work
+ARTICLE 6 - Productive Hours of Work

-- 6.1 Productive hours of work are, 0800 to 1700, with exercised discretion of the Company Officer. - A. Except in an emergency situation, the City will notify the Union in advance when working outside these productive work hours. - B. If crews are required to work outside the productive work hours, they will be given an equal amount of standby time during normal productive work hours on that day. - C. Requiring work outside productive work hours should be an exception for training, events, or other items that cannot be completed during normal productive work hours. - On Saturday and Sunday four continuous (4) hours will be used as time to perform activities such as company and individual training, catch up on memos and communications, PA's, or as otherwise determined by the company officer. - On each day 0700-0800 is reserved for apparatus checks, morning meal and travel to assigned work beginning at 0800.
+- 6.1 Productive hours of work are 0800 to 1700, with exercised discretion of the Company Officer. - A. Except in an emergency situation, the City will notify the Union in advance when working outside these productive work hours. - B. If crews are required to work outside the productive work hours, they will be given an equal amount of standby time during normal productive work hours on that day.

+- C. Requiring work outside productive work hours should be an exception for training, events, or other items that cannot be completed during normal productive work hours. - D. On Saturday and Sunday four continuous (4) hours will be used as time to perform activities such as company and individual training, catch up on memos and communications, PA's, or as otherwise determined by the company officer. - E. On each day 0700-0800 is reserved for apparatus checks, morning meal and travel to assigned work beginning at 0800.

-ARTICLE 7 - 7.
-Leave Time
+ARTICLE 7 - Leave Time

-7.1 Paid Shifts Days Off.
+7.1 Paid Days Off.